Pak skips SCO military medicine conference | Devdiscourse

-Pakistan on Thursday skipped the two-day Shanghai Cooperation Organisation (SCO) military medicine conference organised by India here.
-The conference is being attended by 27 international and 40 Indian delegates.
+Pakistan on Thursday skipped a two-day Shanghai Cooperation Organisation (SCO) conference on military medicine here.
+The conference, organised by India, is being attended by 27 international and 40 Indian delegates.

 Diplomatic sources said Pakistan is expected to attend the second day of the conference on Friday.
 They said Air Attache in Pakistan High Commission Abdul Adil is said to attend the conference along with another official.